 - Remove foil and continue cooking the chicken for 30 minutes or the internal temperature reads 160 degrees F. Remove chicken from the oven and let rest for 15 minutes.

 - Remove the lemon and stuffing the cavity.
 Cut the lemon in half and squeeze the juice into the cooking juices.
-Strain the juices.
+Strain and skim the fat.

 **Helpful tips and common mistakes